If your relationship is stuck in frustrating patterns, and you want to get back on track,

 I work from a family systems perspective (we are all connected in a system and making one shift can shift everything else in that system) and attachment theory (how we bonded as infants affects how we bond to our adult partners).

 Before becoming a therapist, I was a journalist, editor, writing instructor, worked in midwifery, led parenting classes and groups for teen girls in the foster system.
 Most of my early life was spent living outside the United States.
-I speak conversational German and Italian and am tackling Turkish.
+I speak conversational German and Italian.

 What I Charge